julian506/technical-test-28-nov-2023/README.md

 ## Installation

-First, you must nstall the dependencies of the project using the next command:
+First, you must install the dependencies of the project using the next command:

 ```bash
 $ npm install